 Archaeological geology applies methods and theories from the geologic sciences to archaeological problems.
 This course will cover the processes associated with sedimentation and stratigraphy at archaeological sites and the geological approaches used to uncover cultural traits associated with the deposits.
 Geomorphic processes that impact site selection, formation, preservation, and identification will be addressed, as will macroscopic, petrographic, geochemical and isotopic techniques for characterizing and provenancing archaeological material.
 Geophysical survey methods and theories will also be reviewed.
 Throughout the course, the theoretical foundation that underlies the union between geology and archaeology will be stressed.
-Writing Centered.

-• Prerequisite: ERTH 121/ERTH 110

-Co-Requisite: Simultaneous enrollment in a lab section of ERTH 351W
+- General Education Requirement Fulfillment: Writing-centered - Prerequisite: ENVS 121 - Co-Requisite: Simultaneous enrollment in a lab section of ENVS 391W - Offering: Alternate Years

-Offering: Even numbered springs

-Instructor: Pike
+• Instructor: Pike

-ERTH 490 Independent Study in Geography and Geology (.5 or 1)
+ENVS 490 Independent Study in Environmental Science (1)